MicrosoftDocs/visualstudio-docs/docs/python/installing-python-support-in-visual-studio.md

    > [Install Visual Studio 2017 community](https://my.visualstudio.com/Downloads?q=Visual-Studio-2017)
     :::moniker-end

-1. The installer presents you with a list of workloads, which are groups of related options for specific development areas.
+1. The Visual Studio installer provides you a list of workloads that are groups of related options for specific development areas.
 For Python, select the **Python development** workload.

    ![Python development workload in the Visual Studio installer](media/installation-python-workload.png) .